 - 240-grade sandpaper

 - Undercoat (if using a traditional liquid or non-drip gloss system

 - Tack cloths

 How to Gloss Wood

 1. Lay new plastic disposable dust sheets in the area you plan to work in.
 If you use material dust sheets make sure they are completely dust free.

-2. Its much easier to paint a surface thats clear of any interruptions, so remove any latches and handles.
+2. It’s much easier to paint a surface that’s clear of any fixings, so remove any latches and handles.

 3. Use 240-grade sandpaper (wrapped around a sanding block, where possible) to put a key onto the surface so the undercoat will adhere to it.
 Always sand in the direction of the grain.
 This surface had a couple of coats of wood stain on it and it was straightforward to key up.

 If the surface you plan to paint has several layers of old paint on it, you may have to start with a coarser grade of paper to get rid of any imperfections.
 Always finish off with a finer grade paper like 240 or you’ll end up with scratches that will show through the undercoat and top coat.
 Wear a dust mask for this part of the job.